 Just as no exegesis is fully free of eisegesis, no hermeneutic is fully free of the thought frameworks, cultural presumptions, and hidden intents that already exist within us.
 That's bad news when it blocks the Spirit (for example, when we use it in order to find ways to harm or demean others).
 But the Spirit can change your way of interpreting in mid-course.

 The Spirit is fully able to speak through Scripture to make us aware of our frameworks, assumptions, and intents, and maybe cause us to be puzzled or repulsed by own own attitudes.
-When that happens, the Spirit can then change the way you operate, and maybe even use you to challenge other in your faith community as well as those who are not, making sure you do so with compassion and love.
+When that happens, the Spirit can then change the way you operate, and maybe even use you to inspire others in your faith community as well as those who are not, making sure you do so with compassion and love.

 2 Timothy 3:16-17 NIV

 "All scripture is God-Breathed and is useful for teaching, rebuking, correcting, and training in righteousness.
 So that, the man of God may be thoroughly equipped for every good work."